Skip to content

 There is no off-season for transit infrastructure.

-Airports and transit systems operate at a scale where a single baggage conveyor failure delays thousands of passengers, and a terminal HVAC outage triggers federal complaints.
-Rivolq helps transit operators map dependencies, score risk, and plan capital across sprawling, bond-funded infrastructure.
+Airports and transit systems run at a scale where one baggage conveyor failure delays thousands, and a terminal HVAC outage triggers federal complaints.
+We help transit operators map dependencies, score risk, and plan spending across sprawling, bond-funded infrastructure.

-The combination of 24/7 operations, public accountability, federal regulatory oversight, and multi-decade capital horizons creates a facilities management challenge unlike any other sector.
+24/7 operations, public accountability, federal oversight, and multi-decade capital horizons.
+The combination creates a facilities challenge unlike any other sector.

 2.8B